Omolara5861/angular-http-app/README.md

 ## Usage
 The User Catalog provides an intuitive interface for viewing user information.
 To view the list of users returned by the API, simply navigate to the homepage.
 From here you can view the details of a specific user by clicking on the `View` button of a user.

-**Note:** *The API used for this project does not support fetching a specific user hence when you click to view a users' details, a new user would be generated on the fly*
+**Note:** *The API used for this project does not support fetching a specific user hence when you click to view a user's details, a new user would be generated on the fly*

 ## Technical Details / Technologies